-of the term 'business' in Appendix A, amended paragraphs 3, B7-B9, B11 and B12 and deleted paragraph B10.
-An entity shall apply these amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after the beginning of that period.
+64P Definition of a Business (Amendments to Ind AS 103), added paragraphs B7A-B7C, B8A and B12A-B12D, amended the definition of the term 'business' in Appendix A, amended paragraphs 3, B7-B9, B11 and B12 and deleted paragraph B10.
+An entity shall apply these amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after the 1st April, 2020 and to asset acquisitions that occur on or after the beginning of that period.